 What is a transaction?

 At New Relic, a transaction is defined as one logical unit of work in a software application.
 Specifically, it refers to the function calls and method calls that make up that unit of work.
-For New Relic APM, it will often refer to a web transaction, which represents activity that happens from when the application receives a web request to when the response is sent.
+For APM, it will often refer to a web transaction, which represents activity that happens from when the application receives a web request to when the response is sent.

-When you install New Relic APM in a supported system, it begins automatically reporting web requests and other important functions and methods.
+When you install APM in a supported system, it begins automatically reporting web requests and other important functions and methods.
 To supplement the default level of monitoring, you can set up custom instrumentation to report additional transactions.